What affects the cost of life insurance?

 • Hobbies: If you sky-dive or partake in amateur stock car racing, you might have higher premiums than someone who collects stamps.
 However, the activities insurers consider risky vary by company.

 • Criminal history: DUIs, previous arrests, and other criminal convictions may affect your rate or even disqualify you from coverage with some insurers.
-Learn about insurance and DUIs.
+Learn more about life insurance for those with felonies or criminal records.

 • Occupation: As with hobbies, the riskier your job, the more you could pay for life insurance.
 Police officer, firefighter, pilot, and construction worker are just a few of the occupations that may see higher life insurance rates.